andrejacobs/datasets-text/README.md

-# datasets-ngrams
+# datasets-text

-Datasets used in ngram generation
+Datasets used in text processing.